christophpickl/allfit/README.md

 ### High Prio

+* ! syncing only a few days, not full 14 days into future
+* ! by default, filter reserved is set on "yes reserved"
+* partner filter: favorited, wishlisted
 * change logger dependency
 * new column for workouts (also for partners): when last time visited this partner
 * when search for workout, also be able to define end-time